-At both the campus and district levels, Sharyland ISD offers opportunities for input in matters that affect employees and influences the instructional effectiveness of the district.
-As part of the district's planning and decision-making process, employees are elected to serve on district or campus level advisory committees.
-Plans and detailed information about the shared decision-making process are available in each campus office or from the Office of Human Resources.
+At both the campus and district levels, Sharyland ISD offers opportunities for input in matters that affect employees and influence the instructional effectiveness of the district.
+As part of the district's planning and decision-making process, employees are elected to serve on district- or campus-level advisory committees.
+Plans and detailed information about the shared decision-making process are available in each campus office or from the Human Resources Office.